arpit85/visuogen/replit.md

 ## Overview

-AIImageForge is a full-stack web application for AI-powered image generation.
-Built with a modern tech stack including React, Express.js, and PostgreSQL, it provides users with the ability to generate images using various AI models, manage their gallery, and handle subscription-based credit systems.
+AIImageForge is a production-ready full-stack web application for AI-powered image generation.
+Built with a modern tech stack including React, Express.js, and PostgreSQL, it provides users with the ability to generate images using 12 different AI models across 4 providers, manage their gallery, edit images, share collections, and handle subscription-based credit systems with comprehensive admin controls.

 ## System Architecture